 - 5. Length: The time limit is 10 minutes with a 30-second "grace period."
 If there are multiple judges in the round, all must agree that the student has gone beyond the grace period.
 Should a student go beyond the grace period, the student may not be ranked 1st.
 There is no other prescribed penalty for going over the grace period.
 The ranking is up to each individual judge's discretion.
 Judges who choose to time are to use accurate (stopwatch function) timing devices.
 No minimum time is mandated. - 6.
 Quotation: Not more than 150 words of the speech may be direct quotation and such quotations must be identified orally and in a printed copy of the speech supplied prior to registration. - 7.
 Script: Manuscripts must be available at all district tournament contests in the event of a protest.
 However, it shall be the choice of each individual District Committee whether or not to require these materials be submitted prior to the district contest.
 The script must identify the quoted materials, state the number of quoted words, include a work-cited page in APA or MLA format, and both the speaker and the coach must attest by signature that the speech is the original work of the contestant.
-At the National Tournament, all quarterfinalists in OO are required to turn in a printed, typed copy of their manuscript, including a works cited page, to the ombudsperson before noon on the third day of competition. - 8.
+At the National Tournament, all competitors are required to turn in a typed copy of their manuscript, including a works cited page, during the registration process. - 8.
 Re-Use: A student may not use an informative speech the student used in district or national competition in any previous contest year.